Vermilacinia

 Niebla and Ramalina are related genera distinguished by the hyphae forming multiple longitudinal gelatinized cords (chondroid stands), within the medulla.
 In many species of Ramalina they form a network interconnected with the lower cortex and medulla, in contrast to a uniform lattice or a single central cord in the Vermilacinia medulla.
-Also, both Niebla and Vermilacinia have been included in Ramalina, which is distinguished by the pale pycnidia, the presence of pseudocyphellae, by the absence of the diterpene (−)-16 α-hydroxykaurane, and by the absence of the triterpene zeorin, in most species.
+Also, both Niebla and Vermilacinia have been included in Ramalina, which is distinguished by the pale pycnidia, the presence of pseudocyphellae, the absence of the diterpene (−)-16 α-hydroxykaurane, and the absence of the triterpene zeorin in most species.